UCL/hiv-synthesis/about.md

 sexual behaviour, HIV transmission, HIV progression and effects of ART within a sub-Saharan African context.

-Being “individual-based” means that each time the model is run it generates a data set of the simulated lifetime adult experience of a population of people thought to reflect a setting (e.g. a country, district, town, or other small area).
+Being "individual-based" means that each time the model is run it generates a data set of the simulated lifetime adult experience of a population of people thought to reflect a setting (e.g. a country, district, town, or other small area).